 - Enhancing the molecular-level understanding of cancer biology and mechanisms

 - Creating and validating novel computational tools for drug discovery

 - Applying novel tools to the development of new cancer solutions

 - Accelerating the movement of therapeutics toward clinical application

 Core TSD Program strengths are its basic science focus and its capacity to transform fundamental knowledge into new cancer therapies.

-The Purdue University Center for Cancer Research also inspires the continuing development of scientific leaders in cancer research through innovative training and mentoring.
+The Institute for Cancer Research also inspires the continuing development of scientific leaders in cancer research through innovative training and mentoring.

 Debbie Knapp, co-leader (Veterinary Clinical Sciences)

 John Tesmer, co-leader (Biological Sciences)View our entire membership list.